 2. Book a flight

 Let your cruise company know where you live and where you can fly from.
-Ask for 2 or 3 suggested routes and airlines so that you can compare prices and travel times.
+Ask for 2 or 3 suggested routes and airlines to compare prices and travel times.

-Alternatively check out our advice for booking your own flights.
+Alternatively, check out our advice for booking your own flights.

-Remember to check transit times when you have a flight connection as waiting around at the airport is just not fun.
+Remember to check transit times when you have a flight connection, as waiting around at the airport is just not fun.
 Choose the smoothest route possible if you cannot get a direct flight.

 Plan to fly into your departure destination (if you cannot drive) some days before your cruise departure date.
-That way you can experience the port city before your cruise – and really create a perfect package vacation on both land and sea!
+That way, you can experience the port city before your cruise – and create a perfect package vacation on both land and sea!

-Decide if you want to kick-start your vacation with one, two or more nights at a hotel so that you can explore your departure city before climbing on board your cruise ship.
+Decide if you want to kick-start your vacation with one, two, or more nights at a hotel so that you can explore your departure city before climbing on board your cruise ship.

 Ask your cruise company to book a transfer to and from your hotel/airport/ ship.
-This way you will always get to where you should be on time.
+This way, you will always get to where you should be on time.

+Never before have you been able to visit more places on the same vacation as you can now.
 So what are you waiting for?
 Start exploring destinations here!